jamischarles/godot-find-hidden-obj/README.md

 This will avoid stale cache issues

+## NOTE
+If you update a scene file ensure you do it in the 00_template folder or else your changes will be overridden next time you generate a level and then nothign works.

 ## Adding Level (with new canvas image)
 1. Add new image to 00_canvas_images
 2. Name it with 2 digit number for level it's for